 - Coat the tofu cubes in flour (wholemeal + a little white mix works really well)

 - Fry the tofu cubes in hot oil (we use olive oil).
-Leave for a moment while you start the stir fry:
+Leave to cook on one side while you start the stir fry -

 - Wok-sizzle your stir fry vegetable pack from Tesco/Co-op etc with extras like asparagus, courgettes, etc.

 - Turn your tofu cubes regularly now, to make crisp and golden and cooked on all sides (bit of random is nice!)

 - Add Sharwoods Kung-Po/Sweet & Sour/Sweet Chilli / mixture of 2 of them / to the stir fry

 - Serve it all HOT sprinkled with Shoyu!

 Indian Style Supper - simple, fun, incredibly satisfying to make and eat!